-The commission proposes to amend §290.38(3)(B) defining "affected utility," by changing the population from "550,000" to "800,000" in accordance with TWC, §13.1395 as amended by HB 4559.
-The amended population maintains the applicability of the counties required to have an Emergency Preparedness Plan (EPP) under TWC, §13.1395 or TWC, §13.1394.
+The commission adopts the amendment to §290.38(3)(B) defining "affected utility," by changing the population from "550,000" to "800,000" in accordance with TWC, §13.1395 as amended by HB 4559.
+The amended population maintains the applicability of the counties required to have an EPP under TWC, §13.1395 or TWC, §13.1394.
 Specifically, the amendment maintains TWC, §13.1395 applicability to Fort Bend and Harris counties.

-The commission proposes to amend §290.38(18), defining "connection," by adding a connection equivalency value as well as the alternative recreational vehicle park connection equivalency for recreational vehicle parks that are retail customers of public water systems.
-The proposed definition establishes that the number of connections for these recreational vehicle parks are calculated as the number of recreational vehicle or cabin sites divided by eight in accordance with THSC, §341.0315 as amended by SB 594.
+The commission adopts the amendment to §290.38(18), defining "connection," by adding a connection equivalency value as well as the alternative recreational vehicle park connection equivalency for recreational vehicle parks that are retail customers of public water systems.
+The adopted definition establishes that the number of connections for these recreational vehicle parks is calculated as the number of recreational vehicle or cabin sites divided by eight in accordance with THSC, §341.0315 as amended by SB 594.